IdrisGit/MarkUp/README.md

 5. **User Authentication**: Implement user authentication functionality to allow users to create accounts, login, and securely access their notes.
 6. **Move Notes Storage to Database**: Migrate the notes storage from local storage to a database to ensure persistent storage and enable users to access their notes across devices.

-Feel free to suggest more features or enhancements that you would like to see in React-NoteTaker.
+Feel free to suggest more features or enhancements that you would like to see in MarkUp.
 Contributions and ideas are welcome!

 ## License

-React-NoteTaker is licensed under the [MIT License](LICENSE.md).
+MarkUp is licensed under the [MIT License](LICENSE.md).

 ## Contact